Steve Double: Personal life

 Double has been married to Anne Bird since 1986; they have two sons.
-Double employs his wife as a Senior Caseworker on a salary up to £30,000.
+Double employed his wife as a Senior Caseworker on a salary up to £30,000.
 He was listed in an article in The Daily Telegraph which criticised the practice of MPs employing family members, on the lines that it promotes nepotism.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Double's employment of his wife is lawful.

 In June 2016, Double admitted an extra-marital affair with a married 26-year-old aide.
 Double had reportedly kept this secret from his wife of 30 years.
 The BBC later reported that Double's constituency party deputy chairman had resigned, suggesting Double, who had claimed to promote family life, should do the same.
 They also examined the public's changing view of morality and quoted political historian Matt Cole who said that whilst the public was now more tolerant of infidelity, it did object to hypocrisy.